yonbeyene/ECG-monitoring-device/README.md

 # ECG-monitoring-device
 In this project, a flexible wireless electrocardiogram (ECG) monitoring device was developed using carbon nanotube based dry electrodes and a flexible printed circuit board (PCB) module integrated into a fabric chest belt.
 The PCB board is designed using Autodesk Eagle.
 An android mobile application to display an ECG graph is also developed using MIT App Inventor 2 IDE.

-The paper for the project is published at IEEE conference.
+The paper for the project is published at IEEE sensors conference.
 The link for the publication is: https://ieeexplore.ieee.org/abstract/document/9639596